What Holistic Vets Teach About Cat's Health

 of the thyroid; infections of the kidney, liver, testes, ovaries and bladder;

-arthritis and inflammation of the joints; inflammation of the nervous system
+arthritis and inflammation of the hips and joints; inflammation of the nervous system

 with paralysis and meningitis.
 And in the third generation, some of